hturnbull93/makers_notes/skills_workshops/TDD_process.md

 ### TDD mantra

 TDD is about doing the smallest incremental steps:
-- You are not allowed to write any production code unless it is to make a failing unit test pass.
+- Only write the simplest test in order to fail
-- You are not allowed to write any more of a unit test than is sufficient to fail.
+- Only write production code to pass a test
-- You are not allowed to write any more production code than is sufficient to pass the one failing unit test.
+- Don't write more code than is needed to pass a test

 ### TDD Diagram